Monte Traversole 1441 m

-In the territories of Tremosine, between the Valle di Bondo and the Valle del Singol, there is a ridge developing South to Passo Nota and dominating the Brescia side of Garda lake.
+In the territories of Tremosine, between the Valle di Bondo and the Valle del Singol, there is a ridge developing South to Passo Nota and dominating the Western side of the Garda lake.
 This crest is formed by a long sequence of summits among which the highest one is Monte Traversole.
 Monte Traversole is a mountain with an elevation of 1441 metres and a prominence of 214 metres belonging to the Prealpi Bresciane and Gardesane.

 There are several approachs to the mountain, the shorter one is from Passo Nota m.
 1208, from where you can climb the peak across a round trip.

 Road access to Passo Nota